-The American Society of Regional Anesthesia and Pain Medicine designates this other activity (blended video eLearning and live course) for a maximum of 14.00 AMA PRA Category 1 Credits™.
+The American Society of Regional Anesthesia and Pain Medicine designates this live activity for a maximum of 11.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Board of Anesthesiology® MOCA®

 ASRA Pain Medicine is an ABA-approved provider and, as a service to ASRA Pain Medicine members and participants, CME credits are reported to the ABA.
 Participants must include their correctly formatted ABA ID number (34567890) during the online evaluation and credit claim process available at the conclusion of the activity.
 Once the online evaluation and credit claim process is closed, certificates will be issued and credits reported to the ABA.
 After this time, participants may request their CME certificate by contacting email@example.com, but ASRA Pain Medicine will no longer report credits to the ABA, which will then be the individual participant’s responsibility.